 Snip the tip of the cone off with your scissors.
 This will give you a hole to insert the twisted paper.
 Apply a small amount of glue to one end of the orange twisted paper and thread it into the point of the cone.
 Let the paper and cone glue have a minute or two to cure.

 Unfold one end of the green twisted paper and fan it out about halfway.
-Take your scissors and make cuts in the paper to resemble carrot stems.
+In addition, take your scissors and make cuts in the paper to resemble carrot stems.

 Apply glue to the unopened end of the carrot top and insert it into the top of the cone and let cure for a minute or two.